dlamb2471/lambda-redpanda/README.md

 sam deploy -t template.yaml --guided --capabilities CAPABILITY_NAMED_IAM
 ```

-During the guided deployment, you will be prompted to enter the parameters we have collected while setting up our Redpanda deployment.
+During the guided deployment, you will be prompted to enter the parameters we have needed to reference your Redpanda deployment.
 You will also need to specify a parameter prefix, which is a name that will be prepended on your Lambda function.
 Your input should look similar to the following:

 ```
 Setting default arguments for 'sam deploy'